 Though an Irish Republican I am not affiliated to any political party or organisation.
-While the term Fenian has been much used and abused over the last century In the past I have voted for (in no particular order) Sinn Féin, Fianna Fáil, the Labour Party, the Green Party and various Independents and might well do so again (I love Proportional Representation).
+In the past I have voted for (in no particular order) Sinn Féin, Fianna Fáil, the Labour Party, the Green Party and various Independents and might well do so again (I love Proportional Representation).

 I am supportive of the Celtic-speaking peoples of Europe, politically and culturally, and actively promote their struggles alongside those of the Irish-speaking communities of Ireland.
 The Pan-Celtic dream is one I adhere to and I find more in common with my fellow Celts of Scotland, the Isle of Man, Wales, Cornwall and Brittany than anyone else in Europe.
 To be in Edinburgh, Cardiff or Nantes is to be at home.
 However my commitment to native rights extends far beyond the Gaelic and Brythonic worlds.
 The suffering of the Native and First Nation Peoples of North America is never far from my mind.
 When playing Cowboys and Indians I always chose the latter.
 Now I know why.